rasmusbergpalm/DeepLearnToolbox/README.md

 This toolbox includes:
 ----------------------

-NN:   A library for Feedforward Backprop Neural Networks
+NN:   A library for Feedforward Backpropagation Neural Networks

 CNN:  A library for Convolutional Neural Networks